Quantum electronics in Germany – possibilities for PostDoc or Sabbatical or more

 Vacuum System Technician

 The European Spallation Source is hiring motivated and inspiring people from across the globe to design, construct and operate the world’s most powerful neutron source.
-We seek ambitious, talented people in a range of fields who are excited about playing a part in the future of science in Europe.
-The ESS is a partnership of 13 European countries and occupies a truly impressive campus based in the beautiful, cosmopolitan university city of Lund, Sweden – just 10 minutes from Malmö and 30 minutes from Copenhagen.
+We seek ambitious and talented people in a range of fields who are excited about playing a part in the future of science in Europe.

 Vacuum System Technician Vacancy